error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/README.md

 ╚═══════════════════════════════════════════════════════════════════════╝
 ```

-**Translation:** There are no astronomical object types where SEG fundamentally fails.
+**Translation:** There are no astronomical object types where Segmented Spacetime (SEG) fundamentally fails.
 The 51% catalog result reflects data format compatibility (measuring cosmological vs. local gravitational redshift, incomplete parameters), not model physics limitations.
 ESO professional spectroscopy measures exactly what SEG predicts and achieves 97.9%.
 This is a **data quality story**, not a model limitation story.

 **See:** [PAIRED_TEST_ANALYSIS_COMPLETE.md](PAIRED_TEST_ANALYSIS_COMPLETE.md#️-critical-insight-no-fundamental-object-type-failures) for detailed analysis.